clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/download-verify-uncompress-linux.rst

-If the checksum of the downloaded image is different than the original checksum, a warning will be displayed with a message indicating the computed checksum does NOT match.
+If the checksum of the downloaded image is different than the original checksum, a warning will be displayed with a message indicating the computed checksum does **not** match.
 Otherwise, the name of the image will be printed on the screen followed by `OK`.

 Uncompress the Clear Linux image